omnilaboratory/OmniBOLT-spec/OmniBOLT-03-RSMC-and-OmniLayer-Transactions.md

 ## The `commitment_tx` and `revoke and acknowledge commitment transaction` Message

-The two messages describe a payment inside one channel created by Alice and Bob, upon which HTLC makes it possible for quick payment between any two peers, who do not has a direct channel yet.
+The two messages describe a RSMC payment inside one channel created by Alice and Bob.
 We introduce HTLC and corresponding messages in the next chapter.

 ### diagram and messages
 ```